Master of Arts in Counseling

 2. Two official copies of transcripts from all colleges/universities attended, sent directly to the Graduate Admissions Office.

 3. Cumulative undergraduate GPA of 3.0; or a 3.05 GPA in the last 60 semester hours of undergraduate course work taken or a 3.0 GPA in at least 9 semester hours of graduate level coursework is required.
-An appeal may be made to the Exceptions Committee.
+An appeal may be filed through the Exceptions process.

-4. A letter of application (intent) to the Academic Program Director in which the following issues are addressed:
+5. A letter of application (intent) to the Academic Program Director in which the following questions are addressed:

 a.
 Why the applicant wants to be a counselor;

-b. characteristics the applicant possesses that he or she thinks will make him/her an effective counselor;
+b.
+The characteristics the applicant possesses that he or she thinks will make him/her an effective counselor;

-9. Completion of the CBEST no later than the end of the first semester of enrollment and before fieldwork assignment.
+10. Completion of the CBEST no later than the end of the first semester of enrollment.
 The CBEST is not required for those students pursuing the Master degree without the PPS credential.
 Intern candidates must pass CBEST prior to beginning the internship program.

-10. Signed Candidate Disposition Forms from two full-time faculty members in the School of Education with whom the candidate has had courses are required before a candidate is granted Formal Admission.
+11. Signed Candidate Disposition Forms from two faculty members in the School of Education with whom the candidate has had courses are required before a candidate is granted Formal Admission.